Doctors warn against the dangers of missing annual health screenings during the pandemic

 Noting it’s important to look out for possible warning signs and symptoms.

-“You feel a lump in your breast, you feel one breast is more swollen than the other, you may notice skin change redness or some retraction like peeling of the skin.”
+“You feel a lump in your breast, you feel one breast is more swollen than the other, you may notice skin change redness or some retraction like peeling of the skin,” Muzaffar said.

-“You could also reduce your risk of getting cancer by leading a healthy lifestyle,” said Dr. Muzaffar.
+“You could also reduce your risk of getting cancer by leading a healthy lifestyle,” said Muzaffar.

 Click here for more information on breast cancer awareness month and ways to keep yourself safe.